AniketP04/AniketP04.github.io/_pages/about.md

 #### Hey Voila! :wave:

 I'm **Aniket Patil**, an AI & Data Science engineer passionate about making machines *see* and *understand* the world.
-I recently completed my B.Tech in Artificial Intelligence and Data Science from VIT, Pune 🎓, and I'm actively seeking roles in machine learning engineering or applied AI research.
+I recently completed my B.Tech in Artificial Intelligence and Data Science from VIIT, Pune 🎓, and I'm actively seeking roles in deep learning engineering or applied AI research.

 **🔭 Currently Exploring**